 Nassia Inglessis in the Department of Informatics

-Nassia and Dr Overill are using and examining the notion of disobedience as a means to engage King’s staff, students and the public with modern constructs of artificial logic and intelligence.
+Nassia and Dr Overill used and examined the notion of disobedience as a means to engage King’s staff, students and the public with modern constructs of artificial logic and intelligence.
 The pair chose the notion of disobedience as they feel it is increasingly relevant in the current global political and social climate.
 Disobedience has become more prominent as a means for change, transformation and, the project team argue, as a means for both progress and destruction.
 Regardless of how it is defined, Nassia and Dr Overill feel that society cannot ignore how disobedience has become a prevalent ideology in our daily lives.

 Film by Gemma Riggs

 AI can be seen as an opaque notion, a ‘black box’, or even a frighteining notion of an autonomous being.
-With this in mind, the project team want to convey AI systems in a more transparent manner by developing a physical interpretation of a system that enables the public to engage with AI, or even to become one.
+With this in mind, the project team wanted to convey AI systems in a more transparent manner by developing a physical interpretation of a system that enables the public to engage with AI, or even to become one.

 - What could disobedience in AI mean?